 Permits from federal, state or local agencies may be required to perform dam remedial work or repairs, depending on the magnitude of the repairs.
-The dam owner should seek professional assistance in determining the need for permits.
+The dam owner should seek assistance from a qualified professional in determining the need for permits.